erick-m-lean-analytics/Operations-Analytics-Portfolio/README.md

 **Methodology Used**
 - Explored and mapped a large normalised relational database schema to understand relationships across orders, invoices, payments, and supplier tiers
-- Designed and implemented efficient monthly aggregation queries to surface pricing trends, revenue contribution, and performance metrics
+- Designed and implemented efficient monthly aggregation queries to surface key operational attributes of the supplier.
+- Creating an index and normalisation of the index for each metric
 - Applied K-means clustering (with elbow method for optimal cluster selection) to segment suppliers into distinct behavioural groups ("supplier DNA") based on order patterns, GMV, credit behaviour, and take-rate response
 - Quantified key differences in supplier behaviour and profitability across pricing tiers and take-rates

 **Tech Used**
-- SQL: Time-based grouping, multi-table joins, and revenue calculations on normalised tables
+- MySQL: Time-based grouping, multi-table joins, and revenue calculations on normalised tables
 - Python: Pandas for data transformation, Scikit-learn (K-means clustering with elbow method), Plotly for visualisation and trend analysis
-- Exploratory data analysis and feature scaling prior to clustering

 **Results & Recommendations**
 - Developed multiple pricing reclassification options and uplift strategies, including: